python/cpython/Doc/tutorial/classes.rst

 name attempts to find the name in the namespace.

 Although scopes are determined statically, they are used dynamically.
-At any time during execution, At any time during execution, there are various nested scopes whose namespaces are directly accessible:
+At any time during execution, At any time during execution, there are 3 or 4 nested scopes whose namespaces are directly accessible:

 * the innermost scope, which is searched first, contains the local names